-Our Favorite Things: Oaxaca
+Our Favorite Things

-Here are a few of our favorite things in Oaxaca.
 Feel free to use this list as you plan out your free time during the trip.
-Also note some restaurants that we will visit during the trip so you don’t end up going twice!
+Towards the end of the page we note some restaurants we will visit during the trip so you don’t end up going twice!
 This city is wonderful and we know you’ll have an amazing time no matter what you do.
 Enjoy!

 Museums